ksu-hmi/AI-Powered-Chronic-Disease-Management-System/README.md

 Importance of the Project

 This AI system bridges the gap between patients and healthcare professionals by offering real-time monitoring of health and early identification of health risks.
 It reduces hospital readmission, improves patient adherence to therapy, and supports early interventions before complications arise.AI-driven data processing enhances patient engagement while alleviating the strain on healthcare resources, which eventually results in better health outcomes and lower medical costs.
+It is also important for lowering healthcare costs and decision support for clinicians.